ingonyama-zk/icicle/docs/docs/icicle/primitives/keccak.md

 - **Chi:** This step applies a nonlinear mixing operation to each lane of the state array.
 - **Iota:** This step introduces a round constant to the state array.

+## Keccak vs Sha3

+There exists a [confusion](https://www.cybertest.com/blog/keccak-vs-sha3) between what is called `Keccak` and `Sha3`.
+In ICICLE we support both. `Keccak256` relates to the old hash function used in Ethereum, and `Sha3-256` relates to the modern hash function.

 ## Using Keccak

 ICICLE Keccak supports batch hashing, which can be utilized for constructing a merkle tree or running multiple hashes in parallel.